kenoxa/svelte-jsx/README.md

 [jsx] currently does not allow to use `:` in attribute/property names.
 As a workaround every `:` can be replaced be `_` (for example `bind_value` is converted to `bind:value` for svelte).
 For event listeners we support the standard jsx naming convention `onEventname` (this is converted to `on:eventname` in svelte) as well.

-For the sake of best compatibility we convert the `className` attribute to `class`.
+For the sake of best compatibility we convert the `className` attribute to `class` for svelte.

 We [aim to support](https://github.com/sastan/svelte-hyperscript#feature-set) all svelte features.
 In some cases this is not possible.
 For those cases we provided feasible workarounds.
 See [svelte-hyperscript] for further details.